ANSHIKAA-SINGH/byteverse_Mavericks/README.md

 3.Botpress
 4.Bootstrap

-# How to access adn use project?
+# How to access and use project?

 # How and what contributes to project:-

+# A walkthrough of the website:--